Instructions for using Costco's Poster Printers

 Printer and paper details:

-- Costco's One Hour Photo poster printing service uses Epson 7880 printers with 8-color Epson UltraChrome K3TM inks.
+- Costco's One Hour Photo poster printing service uses Epson 7880 and 7890 printers with 8-color Epson UltraChrome K3TM inks.

 - Two paper types are offered: Fujifilm Photo Satin Paper (270 gsm) and Fujifilm RC Semi-Gloss Poster Board.
 The photo board stock has a semi-gloss paper fused to a 1.3mm thick (540 gsm), acid-free mounting board.